Ashley Theophane: Mayweather Promotions

 Theophane trained alongside Floyd Mayweather and was taken under the wing of Mayweather Promotions.

-On 1 April 2016 he lost against Adrien Broner by ninth-round TKO in a fight for the WBA light-welterweight title.

 Ashley spent 5 years signed to Mayweather Promotions.
 From August 2013 to May 2018.

 He fought on three Floyd Mayweather undercards at the MGM Grand in Las Vegas.

 Ashley is amongst the few British fighters to headline in Las Vegas.
 December 2016 saw him achieve his 40th professional victory at the Sams Town Casino.

 He trained at the Mayweather Boxing Club for three years with US Olympian Nate Jones then two years with former world champion, Lou Del Valle.

 Broner vs. Theophane

-On February 19, 2016, Premier Boxing Champions announced that Broner would defend his WBA light welterweight title against British veteran boxer Ashley Theophane (39–6–1, 11 KO) on April 1 at D.C.
+On February 19, 2016, Premier Boxing Champions announced that Broner would defend his WBA light welterweight title against Theophane (39–6–1, 11 KO) on April 1 at D.C.
 Armory in Washington, DC live on Spike.
 Broner was stripped ahead of the fight, for missing the 140-pound limit.
 Broner defeated Theophane by TKO in the 9th round.
 Before the stoppage by referee Luis Pabon, Broner was leading on the scorecards 78–74, 78–74, and 77–75.
 After the fight, Broner called out Floyd Mayweather Jr., as tensions between the former friends had increased in the past months, due to comments about TMT (The Money Team) by Broner.